 6. I will endure anything unpleasant and won’t stop you

 I managed to do it.
 And it was more stressful than anything I have ever done during a dental visit.
-We had to interrupt the treatment and I ended up sitting there staring into space motionless for several minutes.
-I heard my dentist talking to me, he was asking me something and I wanted to reply but my ability to talk was blocked.
+We had to interrupt the treatment, and I ended up sitting there staring into space motionless for several minutes.
+I heard my dentist talking to me, he was asking me something and I wanted to reply, but my ability to talk was blocked.
 I felt the urge to cry and felt ashamed, sad and literally had no control over myself.
-After a few minutes I was fine and we could carry on with the treatment.
-I needed several visits to even try to use the stop signal again.
-So dentists everywhere, just be aware that a stop signal is a huge deal and extremely hard to give.
+After a few minutes, I was fine, and we could carry on with the treatment.
+I needed several visits even to try to use the stop signal again.
+So dentists everywhere, be aware that a stop signal is a huge deal and extremely hard to give.
 The good news is that I feel more and more comfortable about potentially giving the stop signal as my dentist hasn’t got tired of reminding me of it over and over again.

 7. I would like to tell you and at the same time I am afraid to

 I recall having googled a lot before seeing my current dentist.
 I was trying to find a sign, just anything that would disclose whether he knew that there are people like me or not.
 I didn’t find any.
 I remember choosing words carefully in my emails to provide hints, hoping that my dentist would somehow open the door for me and make it easier to voice my concerns.
 He did.
-It was after seven visits I disclosed this to him, in one small sentence buried somewhere in a very long email - just mentioning it in as many words as necessary and to the smallest extent possible.
-This email (and his understanding compassionate reply that showed he understood that the meaning was far bigger for me than the actual amount of text used to express it) changed the course of my treatment immensely.
-Things got easier, I started to feel less weird.
+It was after seven visits I disclosed this to him, in one small sentence buried somewhere in a very long email – just mentioning it in as few words as necessary.
+This email (and his understanding, compassionate reply that showed he understood that the meaning was far bigger for me than the actual amount of text used to express it) changed the course of my treatment immensely.
+Things got easier.
+I started feeling less weird.
 I was able to cope better and felt much more confident.
 Knowing he now knows also made it possible for me to communicate my fears more clearly and directly because I knew he would understand.
 So if you know about the issues abuse survivors face and are experienced or willing to work with them, try to find a way to let them know in some way.

 8. Talking to you is really hard